 Deepwater oil and gas

-BP’s technology is helping to extract oil and gas resources from deepwater environments safely and efficiently
+BP’s expertise and technology are helping to extract deepwater oil and gas safely and efficiently

-Deepwater oil and gas resources account for around 6% of global oil production.
-BP has deepwater drilling interests in Angola, Brazil, Egypt, the Gulf of Mexico, India, the South China Sea and the UK, and we are pursuing further deepwater growth opportunities in Australia, Canada, Libya, Morocco, Trinidad & Tobago and Uruguay.
+We have deepwater drilling interests in Angola, Brazil, Egypt, India, the US and the UK, and we are pursuing further deepwater growth opportunities in Australia, Canada, Morocco, Trinidad & Tobago and Uruguay.

 Producing oil and gas from deepwater reservoirs creates many engineering and technical challenges.
-The oil and gas reservoir itself can be as much as 35,000 feet (10,660 metres) below sea level, under layers of hard rock, thick salt and tightly-packed sands.
-Once oil and gas are discovered in a deepwater field, massive production platforms and specially designed systems and pipelines are required to extract and transport the oil and gas to shore.
+The oil and gas reservoir itself can be as much as 35,000 feet (10,660 metres) below sea level, under layers of hard rock, thick salt and tightly packed sands.

-New techniques can allow safe access to new sources of oil and gas.
-For example, we are working with industry and universities to develop technology to extract oil and gas from high pressure under-sea reservoirs – a resource that is beyond the reach of current deepwater drilling equipment.
+Enhanced techniques can allow safe access to new sources of oil and gas.
+We are working with experts across our industry to develop technology to extract oil and gas from high pressure undersea reservoirs – a resource that is beyond the reach of current deepwater drilling equipment.